 PSYC-303

-Borderline Personality Disorder is a pervasive pattern of instability of interpersonal relationship, self-image, and affects, and marked impulsivity, beginning by early adulthood.
-It’s one kind of personality disorder.
-The movie “Girl, Interrupted” focuses on describing the process of recovery from this illness of a girl, Susanna, who was diagnosed as a borderline personality disorder.
-“Girl, Interrupted” is a good movie to show the borderline personality disorder accurately.
+Borderline Personality Disorder is a personality disorder involving pervasive pattern of instability of interpersonal relationship, self-image, affect, and marked impulsivity, beginning by early adulthood.
+The movie “Girl, Interrupted” focuses on describing the process of recovery from this illness of a girl, Susanna, who was diagnosed with borderline personality disorder.
+“Girl, Interrupted” depicts borderline personality disorder accurately.

-Susanna had a history of both self-damaging (taking a whole bottle of aspirin together with vodka) and self-mutilating (cutting) behavior.
-When she was in hospital for treatment, a nurse found a horrible scar on her wrist.
-Once she was talking with her boyfriend, she described herself as a creature who loves to imagine death.
-This kind of action matches one of the DSM-Borderline Personality Disorder’s diagnoses characteristic of “Recurrent suicidal behavior, gestures, or threats or self-mutilating behavior”.
+Susanna had a history of both self-harm (ingesting an entire bottle of aspirin together with vodka) and self-mutilating (cutting) behavior.
+Evidence for her self-harm/self-mutilation is depicted when a nurse is shown finding a horrible scar on her wrist.
+In one instance she disloses to her boyfriend that she is a creature who loves to imagine death.
 We can also identify that Susanna has a tendency toward suicide which was supported by the following article: “Suicide in borderline personality disorder: A meta-analysis”, the meta-analysis show us althouth there are some factors influence the suicide rate,but the suicide rate for BPD patients is still much higher than the general population.
 (Pompili, Maurizio, Girardi, Paolo , Ruberto, Amedeo , Tatarelli, Roberto ,Nordic Journal of Psychiatry, Oct2005, Vol. 59 Issue 5, p319-324.
 6p)

 Susanna was identity disturbance.
 When Dr. Melvin asked she how does she feel after she tried to kill herself, Susanna can only answer “I don’t know.”
 This showed unstable sense of self.
-Susanna also believed that she has no bone in her hand.
+Susanna also believed that she has no bones in her hand.
 However, she said her bone would come back when she needed to pick up the aspirin.
 Those actions are related to the definition of BPD by DSM-IV, “Identity disturbance: making and presistently unstable self-image or sense of self”.
 Susanna thought her favorite word is “ambivalent” in the movie.
 She thought this word means “ I don’t clear.”
 But Dr. Wike told her that “this word means both.”
 It showed that she was in severe contradiction between two mood which meansshe was in a dilemma condition.

-Susanna also had a pattern of unstable and intense interpersonal relationship.
-Acturlly, she had a intense relationship with her parents through the whole movie.
+Susanna also had a pattern of unstable and intense interpersonal relationships.
+Acturlly, she had a intense relationship with her parents throughout the movie.
 The movie implied that her father was emotionally absent throughout her life and she didn't get along with her mother.
 Women with BPD describe their fathers as having been even less caring than their mothers that means fathers here were physically present until the daughter reached at least the age of 16.
 But it seems that they were emotionally absent.
-(Laporte Lise & Guttman Herta, “Recollections of parental bonding among women with borderline personality disorder as compared with women with anorexia nervosa and a control group”, Australian Journal of Psychology.
-Dec2007, Vol. 59 Issue 3, p132-139.
-8p.
-1 Chart.).
+(Laporte Lise & Guttman Herta, “Recollections of parental bonding among women with borderline personality disorder as compared with women with anorexia nervosa and a control group”, .
+2007,).
 Before she came to the hospital, she had almost no girl friend.
 But when Boli’s illness broke out and fell into despression, Susanna sang songs for her whole night and she regard the two of them as friend.
 (Boli is a girl who lives in the hospital with disorder) We can see that Sussana has a pattern of unstable and intense interpersonal relationships characterized by altemating between extremes of idealization and devaluation which defined in the DSM-IV as a characteristic of the BPD.